 The transmitter is embedded with a Zero-G sensor to guard against any unintended control of the crane or equipment when transmitter is thrown or dropped.
-When triggered, the receiver MAIN relays are deactivated with the exception of the horn output that can be assigned to the K25 Function output relay.
+When triggered, the receiver MAIN relays are deactivated with the exception of the horn output that can be assigned to any of the Function output relays (K25, K26 or K30).
 This horn output setting requires the infrared IR programmer unit.
 Please contact Magnetek field service for more details.